 Speak to a Dietitian

 Speaking with a Dietitian can be a great way to stay on track with your health goals.
-Navy Health’s Healthy Living Extras and Premium Extras cover include access to dietitian services that provide professional advice on meal planning or overall eating habits.
+Navy Health’s Healthy Living Extras and Premium Extras cover include access to dietitian services that provide professional advice on meal planning and overall eating habits.

 Eat well, enjoy the season